Inside a Storied California Celebrity Retreat Where Nature, Wine & Magical Patio Dining Rule — San Ysidro Ranch Treats All Five Senses

 The garden views are everywhere you look at San Ysidro Ranch.

 It is rare to find a place that captivates all five senses.
-San Ysidro Ranch, a historic resort hidden in the Montecito hills above California’s Central Coast, brings 550 acre of wonder that certainly comes close.
+San Ysidro Ranch, a historic resort hidden in the Montecito hills above California’s Central Coast, brings 550 acres of wonder that certainly comes close.

-The smells of the California hotel’s fragrant citrus trees planted herbs and blooming rose bushes hit you first.
-Charming ivy-lined cottages and stone buildings dot the garden scenery, with the Santa Inez mountain range as the backdrop.
+The smells of the California hotel’s fragrant citrus trees, planted herbs, and blooming rose bushes hit you first.
+Charming ivy-lined cottages and stone buildings dot the garden scenery with the Santa Inez mountain range as the backdrop.
 All setting an unforgettable scene.

-The luxe design elements in San Ysidro Ranch’s 38 guest cottages includes sumptuous textiles, woven wallpaper, buttery microfiber robes and skin-friendly bath products.
-San Ysidro Ranch’s tastes dazzle, with the award-winning Stonehouse Restaurant beckoning and giant bowls of the ranch’s fresh-picked lemons placed in each guest room.
+The luxe design elements in San Ysidro Ranch’s 38 guest cottages include sumptuous textiles, woven wallpaper, buttery microfiber robes, and skin-friendly bath products.
+San Ysidro Ranch’s tastes dazzle with the award-winning Stonehouse Restaurant beckoning and giant bowls of the ranch’s fresh-picked lemons placed in each guest room.

 The resort’s soundtrack consists of the roaring San Ysidro creek rushing along the property, chirping birds, crackling fireplaces, daily live music on San Ysidro’s veranda, and, of course, the warm greetings of a doting staff.